adipro/starter-academic/content/publication/kurniawan-2009-omae/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: A Numerical Analysis of the Response and Air Gap Demand for Semi-Submersibles
+title: 'A Numerical Analysis of the Response and Air Gap Demand for Semi-Submersibles'
 subtitle: ''
 summary: ''
 authors: